-5. PAY POLICY IN PRACTICE IN LOCAL AUTHORITIES - A GUIDE FOR COUNCILLORS
+4. PAY POLICY IN PRACTICE IN LOCAL AUTHORITIES - A GUIDE FOR COUNCILLORS

-5.1 This document was published by the Local Government Association (LGA) in 2013.
-Unlike the guidance referred to in Section 4 above, however, it does not constitute statutory guidance and is perhaps best viewed as "best practice".
+4.1 This document was published by the Local Government Association (LGA) in 2013.
+Unlike other guidance published by CLG, however, it does not constitute statutory guidance and is perhaps best viewed as "best practice".
 In November 2013 the LGA specifically issued the guidance to all fire and rescue authorities in England and Wales.
 Within the covering letter the LGA highlighted that the practice of re-employment of individuals who have been made redundant or have retired and are in receipt of a pension should therefore only be used in exceptional and justifiable circumstances such as business continuity.
 Within the guide is an LGA model Pay Policy Statement which suggests the following paragraph: